Now Reading

 Check out how cold outreach automation program Snov.io handles their monthly and annual plan pricing:

-$69 a month for their medium plan.
+$39 a month for their starter plan.
 Not bad, eh?
 Now look at their yearly solutions:

-While the customer might be paying $700 upfront for the medium plan now, the monthly charge is actually $11 cheaper.
-They’ve also gone ahead and offered 2 months free on their annual plans, which will benefit the customer even further!
+While the customer might be paying $660 upfront for the starter plan now, the monthly charge is actually $9 cheaper.
+They've also gone ahead and offered 2 months free on their annual plans, which will benefit the customer even further!

 Do yourself a favour and don’t sleep on yearly plans.
 They can help take your SaaS sales strategy to the next level and help boost your revenue significantly.